odeysseuss/numen/docs/matrix/04-MatrixMultiplication.md

 ```

 - ***Parameters***
-    - `mat`: Matrix Operand
+    - `mat` : Matrix Operand
-    - `vec`: Vector Operand
+    - `vec` : Vector Operand
-    - `vOut`: Output Vector
+    - `vOut`: A new vector that is the result of Matrix-Vector Multiplication

 - ***Return Value***
-    - *A new vector that is the result of Matrix-Vector Multiplication*
+    - `int`: Error code

 - ***Example***
 ```c